curcic/GUI-GPT/README.md

 A GUI window will appear where you can type in messages and receive responses from the chatbot.
 The chatbot uses OpenAI's text-davinci-003 engine to generate responses.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPL 3.0 License - see the LICENSE file for details.